Faster Pussycat: Rise to fame and breakup (1987–1993)

-The band signed a record contract with Elektra Records, which released their debut album Faster Pussycat in 1987.
+In the feeding frenzy of the mid-1980s as labels signed other bands affiliated with the Sunset Strip (like Guns N' Roses and Poison), Faster Pussycat signed a record contract with Elektra Records, which released their debut album Faster Pussycat in 1987.
 The band established a following among heavy metal, glam rock and sleaze rock fans, mainly through two promotional videos from the first album for the songs "Bathroom Wall" and "Don't Change That Song".
 In November 1987, the band appeared on the cover of Screamer Magazine's debut issue.
 In the United States the band toured with Alice Cooper, David Lee Roth and Motörhead in support of the album.

 Also in 1987, Faster Pussycat appeared in the rockumentary film The Decline of Western Civilization part 2 – The Metal Years.
 The band was interviewed and performed live versions of "Cathouse" and "Bathroom Wall".

 Two years later, Faster Pussycat recorded their most successful album, Wake Me When It's Over.
-The album earned "Gold" status from the RIAA.
+The album earned gold status from the RIAA.
 Sales were mainly driven by the hit single "House of Pain".
 Music videos were produced for "House of Pain" and "Poison Ivy".
 While the band was touring for the album in 1990, drummer Mark Michals was arrested in Omaha, Nebraska and fired from the band after signing for a package of heroin addressed to himself.
 Frankie Banali of Quiet Riot filled in as drummer for the remainder of the tour, after which Brett Bradshaw became the long-term drummer.
 Tours with Kiss and Mötley Crüe followed.

 In 1990, the band recorded a cover of Carly Simon's "You're So Vain" for a compilation called Rubáiyát: Elektra's 40th Anniversary and filmed a video.
 The song was later included on the 1992 Belted, Buckled And Booted EP.

 In 1992, the band released their third album, Whipped!, which peaked at number 90 on the chart.

 In 1993, Faster Pussycat parted ways with Stacy and hired Aaron Abellira to replace him.
 They embarked on a warmup tour, an American tour and then some shows in Japan.
 Most of the shows were sold out.
 They also played one last sold-out show in Hollywood at the Hollywood Palace.

 A few weeks after returning to the U.S., Faster Pussycat broke up, its members going their separate ways.

 Downe was involved with industrial musical act Pigface, before forming his own industrial rock act with Kyle Kyle of Bang Tango called the Newlydeads.